sam2829/TC-Carpentry-Site/README.md

 Homepage:

-  - As a User I can view homepage so that I can see all about TC Carpentry and images.
+  - As a User I can view homepage so that I can see all about Tom Costin Carpentry and images.

 Navabr Navigation: